 In relation to the IPv4 address: the first octet identifies the network and the following three octets identify a local address (host identifier) at the network.
 IETF and IANA have reserved some IPv4 addresses for special services (Loopback, TEST-NET-1, TEST-NET-2, TEST-NET-3, Private networks etc).
 IPv4 and IPv6 have not been designed to be compatible, therefore the adoption of IPv6 has taken longer than expected.

 IP addresses: In Use

 IP addresses can be either static or dynamic: typically a website will have a static IP address; as the website owners will host the service on a specific server.
-End-users who connect to the Internet through an ISP are typically assigned a new/dynamic IP address everytime they connect to the Internet.
+End-users who connect to the Internet through an ISP are typically assigned a new/dynamic IP address every time they connect to the Internet.
 Dynamic IP addresses are usually assigned by a service provider from a catalog of IP addresses; so, there will be a set limit to the number of possible IP addresses that the user can be assigned.

-End-users can attempt to hide and change their IP addresses through connecting to a proxy server.
-This means that the user will connect to the Internet through another computer and use it's IP address.
-This is useful for users who have concerns about their privacy, and, or, are subject to censorship by their Internet Service Provider.
-However, it should be noted: that users can still be potentially traced through their use of proxy servers.
+End-users can attempt to hide and change their IP addresses through connecting to a proxy server; thereby routing their online activity through another computer.
+The Tor browser is another option for users wishing to mask their IP address.
+Masking an IP address is useful for users who have concerns about their privacy, and, or, subject to censorship by their Internet Service Provider.
+However, it should be noted: that users can still be potentially traced through their use of proxy servers and the Tor browser.